Marie Laforêt: Folk music

-Laforêt helped popularize the Bob Dylan song "Blowin' in the Wind in France with her 1963 interpretation.
-The B-side of the same EP covered the 1964 Animals version of the folk ballad House of the Rising Sun.
-Her other folk recordings include: Viens sur la montagne, a 1964 French adaptation of the African-American spiritual Go Tell It on the Mountain recorded by American folk trio Peter, Paul and Mary the previous year; Coule doux (Hush-a-Bye), another Peter, Paul and Mary song; 1966's Sur les chemins des Andes, a French version of the traditional Peruvian El Cóndor Pasa; and La voix du silence, a 1966 cover of American duo Simon and Garfunkel's "The Sound of Silence".
+Laforêt helped popularize the Bob Dylan song "Blowin' in the Wind" in France with her 1963 interpretation.
+The B-side of the same EP covered the 1964 Animals version of the folk ballad "House of the Rising Sun".
+Her other folk recordings include: "Viens sur la montagne", a 1964 French adaptation of the African-American spiritual "Go Tell It on the Mountain" recorded by American folk trio Peter, Paul and Mary the previous year; "Coule doux" ("Hush-a-Bye"), another Peter, Paul and Mary song; 1966's "Sur les chemins des Andes", a French version of the traditional Peruvian "El Cóndor Pasa"; and "La voix du silence", a 1966 cover of American duo Simon and Garfunkel's "The Sound of Silence".

 Rock music

-She also recorded some rock songs in the 1960s, her most famous being Marie-douceur, Marie-colère, a 1966 cover of the Rolling Stones hit Paint It Black.
+She also recorded some rock songs in the 1960s, her most famous being Marie-douceur, Marie-colère, a 1966 cover with different lyrics (contrafactum) of the Rolling Stones hit Paint It Black.
 Another popular recording was 1965's girl group-style A demain, my darling, known by English-speakers as The Sha La La Song written by Marianne Faithfull on her debut eponymous album.